rweigel/phys260/Electric_Flux/Electric_Flux.md

 $\Phi_E^{6}=\bfvec{E}\cdot \bfvec{A}_6=\bfvec{E}\cdot A\hat{\mathbf{n}}_6=E_o\hat{\mathbf{k}}\cdot (-A\ihat)=-E_oA(\khat\cdot\ihat)=0$

-Incidentally, there is an additional questions that could have been asked: How much charge is inside the cube?
+How much charge is inside the cube?
 The net flux through the cube's surface is zero, so it follows from Gauss's law that the total charge enclosed is zero.

 \newpage